Mona-Bhagat/Heart-disease-prediction/README.md

 # Project Overview
-This project aims to build a Heart Disease Prediction system using Machine Learning with Python to predict based on the given attributes of a patient, whether that particular person has heart disease or not
+This project aims to build a Heart Disease Prediction system using Machine Learning Supervised learning Model - Logistic Regression.
+The model predicts based on the given attributes of a patient, whether that particular person has heart disease or not

 # Data Sources
 Creditcard Data: The primary dataset used for this analysis is the multivariate type of dataset "heart_disease_data" file.